Jitnung/Capstone-Project/README.md

 First, by applying binary classification techniques using models from Logistic Regression, Random Forest to XGBoost, i intend to predict customers who are likely to churn.
 The emphasis is on high precision-recall scores (and F1) due to the imbalanced dataset nature.

-Second, i would apply customer segmentation analysis and built a recommender system to put forth tailored marketing strategies that will companies to optimize retention rates.
+Second, i would apply customer segmentation analysis to put forth tailored marketing strategies that will companies to optimize retention rates.